Effective Date: April 18, 2002

 (4) Requirements for positions to be filled by military detailees have been fully justified and are consistent with approved human resources plans.

-(5) All required internal Center coordination has been completed, and NASA entities affected by proposed detailee actions are fully cognizant of the actions and accompanying responsibilities prior to their submittal of requests for detailees to the Director, Export Control & Interagency Liaison Division, Office of External Relations.
+(5) All required internal Center coordination has been completed, and NASA entities affected by proposed detailee actions are fully cognizant of the actions and accompanying responsibilities prior to their submittal of requests for detailees to the Director, Export Control and Interagency Liaison Division, OIIR.

-(6) The Director, Export Control & Interagency Liaison , Office of External Relations, is fully and currently informed of significant actions, including changes in status, promotion, problems, or other matters of substance involving the detail of military personnel to their respective installations and component activities geographically located apart from the parent organization.
+(8) The Director, Export Control and Interagency Liaison , OIIR, is fully and currently informed of significant actions, including changes in status, promotion, problems, or other matters of substance involving the detail of military personnel to their respective installations and component activities geographically located apart from the parent organization.

 e.
-NASA organizations preparing requests for the detail or extension of detail of military personnel, or for approval of significant change in duties or the permanent duty station of detailed personnel, are encouraged to contact the Director, Export Control & Interagency Liaison Division, Office of External Relations, for specifics on the information needed and format used for such requests.
+NASA organizations preparing requests for the detail or extension of detail of military personnel, or for approval of significant change in duties or the permanent duty station of detailed personnel, are encouraged to contact the Director, Export Control and Interagency Liaison Division, OIIR, for specifics on the information needed and format used for such requests.